 What is Emotional AI?

-If we begin by understanding that AI is about reactivity, we see that machines first have to sense emotions if they are to react appropriately.
-The following sensing techniques allow intelligent agents to discern and sense people’s emotions.
+The following techniques allow intelligent agents to discern and sense people’s emotions.
 These include:

 Analysis of online sentiment which analyses online language, emojis, images and video for evidence of moods, feelings and emotions.